tomjackman/keyonic/README.md

 The account tab will allow you to manage your account (update some details like your password etc) and also logout.

 ![](www/img/sample3.png)

+### Known Issues
+* If you have CORS related plugins enabled in the browser, this can cause issues with Keycloak access origins, so please disable these.